 In comes Git; not just for version control.
 You’re already using it to keep your code safe.
 Why not use it to securely push your code to your server?
 In my case, I needed to push a plugin that contains custom features.
 So how do you use Git to deploy your code?

 I’m going to operate off of the assumption that you’ve already got your code in a repository.
 If you haven’t done that, do it now.
-If you have that, then SSH into your server and create another directory to store a remote repository.
+Once you have done that, then SSH into your server and create directory to store a remote repository.

 ssh [email protected] mkdir repo_title && cd repo_title git --bare init

 You’ve now got a bare repository to host your code.
 The next step deals with the hooks in the repo.